salvadorcruz10/getting-started-templates/CONTRIBUTING.md

-# Contributing to From Zero To Hero
+# Contributing to 'Project's name

-From Zero To Hero is an open source project
+My project is an open source project...

 # Creating a New Solution